-The 2007 performance shares program began in fiscal 2007 and the Committee awarded performance share units as described in last year's proxy statement.
-These performance share units are subject to the achievement of the performance target over the four-year performance period ending at the completion of 2010 and are set forth in the Outstanding Equity Awards at Fiscal Year-End table on page 29.
+No performance share awards were made to the named executive officers in fiscal 2009.
+During fiscal 2009, the named executive officers continued to participate in the 2007 performance shares program, for which awards were made in October 2006, the beginning of fiscal 2007.
+These performance share units are subject to the achievement of the performance target over the four-year performance period ending at the completion of fiscal 2010 and are set forth in the Outstanding Equity Awards at Fiscal Year-End table on page 30.